 To set up with SecureW2:

-- From SecureW2 management portal, under PKI Management, select Certificate Authorities.
+- From the SecureW2 management portal, under PKI Management, select Certificate Authorities.

 - Download your Root and Intermediate Certificate Authorities